|

 verse 9 Nehemiah continues to remind God of what He said in Deut.
 28.

-God told In
+God told Israel

 verses 10 and 11 Nehemiah is asking God to grant him favour in response